aciliketcap/cropper/README.md

-This small widget let's you select and crop rectangular portions of image files.
+This small application let's you select and crop rectangular portions of image files.

-I wrote a similar widget using Winforms in C# in my previous job.
+I wrote a similar application using Winforms in C# in my previous job.
 I thought it would be a good example to show that I can code Qt apps in C++.

 This application is put together by following examples in Qt Documentation.
  * Image Viewer
  * Scribble
  * Basic Drawing

-I also read how event system and layout calculations work.
+I also read how event system and layout calculations work in detail.

 The next feature I want to add is the ability to zoom in and out on the source image.
 I did it using basic analytic geometry in Winforms but I want to use linear transformations this time.